About The People Project

 Mike Connolly was born in Dublin (Marino) many years ago and hails from a long line of rebels.
 He was educated by the Christian Brothers at St. Joseph’s Marino and at the College of Technology Bolton Street Dublin.
 He initially worked as a technician servicing office equipment before venturing into sales of equipment for various companies around Ireland.
 Eventually, he joined Penguin Books and operated as their Irish representative for many years.
 He emigrated to South Africa in the 80s and set up his own company supplying equipment to the Printing, Packaging and Converting Industries throughout Africa.
 Always interested in writing as a hobby, he was Chairman of Writers 2000 for a number of years; an association of authors based in Johannesburg.
 He is also a regular contributor to a number of magazines; mostly articles on travel. short stories and humourous pieces.

-As of 2015, Jer O’Leary appeared in three films that were nominated for the Best Picture Oscar: My Left Foot (1989), In the Name of the Father (1993) and Braveheart (1995), with the latter being a winner in the category.
+As of 2015, Jer O’Leary appeared in three films that were nominated for the Best Picture in the ‘Academy Awards – Oscars: My Left Foot (1989), In the Name of the Father (1993) and Braveheart (1995), with the latter being a winner in the category.
 With 42 film credits to his name, he is best known for roles in Michael Collins (1996) This Must Be the Place (2011), and The Field (1990).
 He famously beat U2’s Bono in a singing contest at a Halloween Party in 1995 for the cast and crew of ‘Some Mother Son’ in the Ormond Multimedia Centre.